KNowledgeOnWebScale/walder/README.md

 ### Options

 In the path entry above,
-`options` is defined as a global (optional) identifier that is being used by every query of that path.
+the user defined `options` as a global (optional) identifier that Walder uses for every query of that path.
 We have two options where we can choose from:
 `sort` and `remove-duplicates`.
 With given syntax: